Navigating the politically correct world we now live in can be tricky, and no one feels the brunt of their past “inappropriate” quips like comedians.

-Jones went on, “Stop holding comedians to this standard.
+The actress and comedian went on, “Stop holding comedians to this standard.
 Stop doing that!
 Our job is to make the ugliest stuff funny.
 That’s our job.
 We are court jesters, we are clowns, that’s what we do.
 We come out and make this terrible situation laughable.
 Unless you want to cry for the rest of your life, you want to cry?
 We can cry if you want to.

 “I want to laugh.
 Laughter brings joy, laughter brings endorphins, laughter brings contagiousness.
 People love me so much because I have an energy of happiness.
 I want everybody to laugh and the best way to conquer pain is laughter.
 It’s the best way.
-So let comedians do their jobs, you’re not letting comedians doing their job and you’re miserable!
+So let comedians do their jobs; you’re not letting comedians doing their job, and you’re miserable!
 You’re miserable!

 “Because laughter is a release that you are now cutting off.
 Stop walking around so offended; you’re not gonna be able to survive life if you walk around offended,” she concluded.
 “LAUGH!
 LAUGH!
 LAUGH!”